michelleerica/arduino-slippers/README.md

 # Milo learns hardware

-This is a passion project and my first hardware project.
+This is a passion project and also my first hardware project.

 I wanted to learn about hardware so I'm teaching myself (with a lot of assistance from others) with the Arduino Bluno Beetle and a passion project involving sensors and an accelerometer on a ballet slipper.